 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 Paleo and AIP Sausage Biscuits are the ultimate in simple pleasures.
 All of the macronutrients are present — carbs, protein and fat — making this savory pastry satisfying.
 Perfect for breakfast, snack, lunch and even dinner, enjoy this homemade sausage “muffin” — a handheld meal.
-Also Gluten-free, with VAD variation.
+Also Gluten-free.